mistwire/aws_tag_changers/README.md

 # aws_tag_changers
+For managing Patch Groups for AWS SSM
-Manually or automatically change your Patch Group tags on AWS EC2 instances
+ - Automatically (or manually) change your Patch Group tags on AWS EC2 instances based on tag filters